 I’ve known for a long time, about twenty years, that I have trouble recognizing, identifying, my feelings.
 After a series of suicide attempts in 1999, I moved across the country for graduate school and began therapy in earnest.
 My therapist, whom I saw twice a week that first year, gently encouraged me to describe my feelings instead of “storytelling”, which she suspected was my way of deflecting from my pain.

 I would try, answering that I felt “upset” by any particular situation.
-For instance, I was upset when the wife-half of the married couple I was dating chastised me for wanting to celebrate our successful poetry readings at home with her and the husband-half.
+For instance, I was upset when my lover chastised me for wanting to celebrate our successful poetry readings at home.
 She wanted to celebrate at a bar with our classmates and told me that by not joining them I was not being a good friend, even though I dislike crowds.
 Likewise, I was upset when one of my professors told me that I was not ready for graduate school and she didn’t understand why I was there when I couldn’t even make it to class on time.

 When my therapist would coax me to examine my feelings further, reminding me that “upset is not a feeling, it is a reaction”, I would sit silently as the seconds turned into minutes, biting my lip and staring at a white wall in my head.
 UPSET UPSET UPSET ran across it in a banner.
 My therapist would wait patiently.
 I would finally look up and say, shrugging my shoulders, “I don’t know.
 I feel upset.”
 And she would ease away from that pressure and listen to the next tale I had to tell, perhaps the one about the department head sliding his hand under my shirt as easily as flipping through a book, or my boss kissing me under a tree in the moonlight and whispering, “I have dreamt of embracing you here so many times” while I swooned.